syncfusion-content/ej2-react-docs/ej2-react/installation/linux-installer/download.md

 ## Download the Licensed Version

 1. Licensed products are available on the [License & Downloads](https://www.syncfusion.com/account/downloads) page in the registered Syncfusion<sup style="font-size:70%">&reg;</sup> account.
-2. The page lists all licenses associated with the account (active and expired).
+2. The page lists all licenses (active and expired) associated with the account.
-3. To download the JavaScript/React Linux licensed installer, select the product and click **More Download Options** (labeled 3 in the screenshot).
+3. To download the JavaScript/React Linux licensed installer, select the product and click **More Download Options** (labeled 3 in the screenshot below).

    ![Licensed downloads page](images/license-download.png)

 4. An unlock key is not required to install the JavaScript/React Linux licensed installer.
-For package activation in NPM/NuGet scenarios, a license key may still be required; obtain it from the account pages if needed.
+For package activation in NPM scenarios, a license key may still be required; obtain it from the account pages if needed.
-5. For Linux, installers are provided as downloadable archive files (ZIP offline installers).
+5. For Linux, the installer is provided as a downloadable archive file (ZIP offline installer).

    ![Linux ZIP download option](images/Linux_Download.PNG)